Flussonic UGC Implementation Guideline

 Making a reliable service

 This section provides architecture design ways to build your system so that it can handle failures and scale in response to changes in workloads and user demands.
 It is essential for a reliable service to keep responding to customer requests in spite of a high demand on the service or a maintenance event.
-The following features of Flussonic Media Server will help you to create a stable system so that your service won't suddenly fail and stays available on any stage of a content delivery pipeline: ingest, transcoding, DVR, origin.
+The following features of Flussonic Media Server will help you to create a stable system so that your service won't suddenly fail and stays available on every stage of a content delivery pipeline.